serverless/blog/posts/2019-01-14-definitive-guide-terraform-serverless.md

 For application-specific infrastructure, we suggest managing all the pieces with the Serverless Framework, for a few reasons.

 First, you couple this infrastructure to the application itself.
 Second, we like to think that the application "owns" things, like the tables in the Postgres database.
 There is little value in managing the table names outside of the application context (e.g. in Terraform).

+Third, you can iterate your application release without touching your shared infrastructure.
+Software releases decouple from shared infrastructure, allowing you to focus on the application itself without having to worry about infrastructure changes.

 ##### Terraform for shared infrastructure